hituro/hituro-makes-macros/date-macro/README.md

     h              — Hour, in digits
     0h             — Hour, prefixed with 0s if less than 10
-    h12            — Hour, counting up to half way through the day length m              — Minute, in digits
+    h12            — Hour, counting up to half way through the day length 0h12           — Hour, prefixed with 0s if less than 10 m              — Minute, in digits
     0m             — Minute, prefixed with 0s if less than 10
     s              — Second, in digits